Advancing radical Islamists lay waste to religious heritage

 In Pakistan, where the majority of Muslims belong to the Sufi-inspired Barelvi sect, the local Taliban regularly stage bombings and bloody assaults on Sufi and Shi‘ite sites.

-The size or splendour of the shrines hardly deters them.
+The size or splendor of the shrines hardly deters them.
 In 2010, extremists bombed the Lahore mausoleum of Data Ganj Baksh, one of Pakistan’s most famous Sufi sites, killing 42 people.

 A year later, during the annual festival at another large shrine in southern Punjab far from the Afghan border, two more bombers killed 41 worshippers and injured scores more.